Louis Raphaël I Sako: Patriarch

 In 2014, Sako ordered ten priests who had fled Iraq to return there by 22 October; he suspended them when they failed to comply.
 The priests, all living in the United States, some for as long as twenty years, appealed to Pope Francis for relief from the order.
 In January 2015, Pope Francis granted them permission to remain in the United States.
 Sako later renewed his order despite the pope's decision.

 In 2015, Sako proposed a "merger" or reunion of his own Chaldean Catholic Church with the Ancient Church of the East and the Assyrian Church of the East to create one united "Church of the East" with a single patriarch in union with the pope.
 His proposal would have required both his own resignation and that of Mar Addai II, followed by a joint synod of the bishops of all three churches to elect a new patriarch for the reunited Church of the East.
 (The patriarchate of the Assyrian Church of the East was vacant at the time, following the death of Mar Dinkha IV.)
 He wrote that "Unity does not mean uniformity, nor the melting of our own church identity into one style, but it maintains unity in diversity and we remain one apostolic universal church, the Oriental Church, that maintains its independence of administration, laws and liturgies, traditions and support."
 The Assyrian Church of the East respectfully declined this proposal citing "ecclesiological divergences still remaining" and proceeded with its election of a new patriarch.

 On 14 November 2015, the Synod of Bishops announced that Pope Francis had named Sako as one of his three appointments to that body's council.

 Cardinal

 Pope Francis made Sako a cardinal in a consistory on 28 June 2018.
 Later that year, Pope Francis named him one of the four cardinals to preside over sessions of the Synod of Bishops on Youth in October.

 On 6 October 2018 Sako was named a member of the Congregation for the Oriental Churches, on 22 February 2019 a member of the Pontifical Council for Interreligious Dialogue, and on 29 September 2021 a member of the Congregation for Catholic Education.

 On 4 January 2022, Pope Francis made him a member of the Council for the Economy.

+Sako was a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
+Patriarch Sako was also the first Chaldean Catholic Patriarch ever to participate in a papal conclave.
+Sako opted not to wear the shash, the traditional headgear of East Syriac Christian bishops, and wore only his scarlet zucchetto.